Protectour/Protectour/README.md

   want to learn about their social media presence to learn how responsive they are to users of the site.
 * As a new user to the site, I as a guide, want the same features as a visitor but also the option to contact protecTour, to promote my services.

-### Returning Visitor Goals

-* As a returning user of the site, I as a visitor/guide want to be able to view previous bookings and amend if necessary.
-* As a returning user of the site, I as a visitor/guide want to know if there are any current discounts or offers advertised by protecTour and how to redeem these offers.
-* As a returning user of the site, I as a visitor want to be able to leave my own feedback from tours provided and suggested through protecTour, and ease of use, or alternatively concerning issues.
-* As a returning user of the site, I as a guide want to be able to report or raise concerns of bookings made, planned, or completed.

-### Frequent User Goals

-* As a frequent user of the site, I as a guide want to know how to promote or highlight my services as priority among other tour operators.
-* As a frequent user of the site, I as a guide want to be informed by protecTour of any updates or service user agreement changes.

 ## Design

 ### Colour Scheme